clevelandmusicco/HothouseExamples/README.md

 ```

 > [!TIP]
 > The `create_new_proj.py` script copies a template project while replacing some string tokens along the way.
-The template project is in `resources/_template'` and can be modified / extended to your liking.
+The template project is in `resources/_template` and can be modified / extended to your liking.

 ### VS Code

 Any of the effect projects in the `src` directory can be opened in VS Code.
-Simply use the `Open Folder...` option and select the effect directory (**NOT** the `HothouseExamples` or `src` directory):
+Use the `Open Folder...` option and select the effect directory (**NOT** the `HothouseExamples` or `src` directory):

 ![The MyAwesomeEffect project in VS Code](resources/images/new_proj_vscode.png)